logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 If you are using 2-Factor authentication, jump ahead to "First Login with 2-Factor Authentication".

-First Login (no 2-Factor Authentication)
+First Login (without 2-Factor Authentication)
 -----------------------------------------

 .. figure:: ../imgs/login.png